 Remember, your narcissistic ex isn’t capable of self-reflection.
 They aren’t thinking of all the ways they hurt you, nor about what they can do to be a better person or partner.
 If you reach out to the narcissist making promises of trying harder, being more submissive, letting them have their way, and/or accepting their infidelities, they will only see you as weak, and sadly, repulsive as well…and because of this, the abuse will get worse.

 You see, your perspective is that you’ve just gone through a painful breakup.
 You’re remembering the “happy times”, the Narcissist’s “good” side.
 However, your abusive ex doesn’t recall those same memories in the same way you do.
 All they care about at this point is winning, gloating, or using up the last of whatever resources you have left.

-Further, I’ve heard many, awful recounts of the Narcissist returning, only to orchestrate an especially painful and traumatic discard.
+Further, I’ve heard many, awful recounts of the narcissist returning, only to orchestrate an especially painful and traumatic discard.
 If you’re having nostalgic memories about the narcissist, it’s probably your use of nostalgia as a defense mechanism against emotional pain.

 Oxford defines nostalgia as “a sentimental longing or wistful affection for the past, typically for a period or place with happy personal associations.”
 In psychology, nostalgia is often viewed as a coping mechanism.
 It can drive us to long for a home that never existed, or in the case of Narcissistic abuse, to cope with an increasingly stressful environment or to deny past and present trauma.